Quantum dispersionless KdV hierarchy revisited: Weyl quantization of dispersionless KdV hierarchy

 \subsection{Another expression for quantum Hamiltonians}

 As we have already seen, it is not easy to compute each $h_n$ using the definition.
-In what follows, we give another expression of $h_n$, which makes it easy to compute $h_n$, and more importantly, enables us to prove various properties of quantum Hamiltonians.
-From now on, for simplicity, we will set $\hbar = 1$, and the dependence of $\hbar$ may be recovered from homogeneous conditions.
+In what follows, we give another expression of $h_n$, which simplifies computations and more importantly, enables us to prove various properties of quantum Hamiltonians.
+From now on, for simplicity, we will set $\hbar = 1$, and the dependence of $\hbar$ can be recovered from homogeneous conditions.

 We start by defining states $p^{(n)}\in V$ for $n\geq 0$:

 Denote by $g_n = \varphi^{-1}(p^{(n)})\in\mathcal{A}$, then by using relations \eqref{AS} and \eqref{AT}, it is easy to see that $g_n$ satisfies the recursion relation